 - 1. Literal enforcement of the ordinance would cause an unnecessary hardship and the applicant can demonstrate positive compliance with all of the following: - a.
 Something unique to the property, not commonly found in the neighborhood. - b.
+Not self-imposed.

-Not self-imposed. - c.
+- c.
 Not primarily economic. - 2.
 There are special circumstances attached to the property that do not generally apply to other properties in that zone this means: - a.
 The circumstances must relate to the hardship complained about. - b.
 Generally deprives the owner of privileges granted to other properties in the zone. - c.
 Are not simply differences between this property and others in the area. - 3.
 The variance is needed to enjoy the same property rights as others in the zone. - 4.
 The variance will not substantially affect the General Plan and is not contrary to the public interest. - 5.
 The spirit of the ordinance is observed and substantial justice done.

-6-1-1010.
+6-1-110.
 Staff Authority.

 For purposes of this Code, the Planning Commission shall be the reviewing body for preliminary plat applications.
-The Development Review Committee the Zoning Administrator, shall be the reviewing body for small subdivisions, large final plat applications, and non-residential subdivisions and all other officers and employees of the County act in an advisory capacity to the County Commission and have no authority to make binding decisions or to make authoritative representations, approvals or determinations other than in a purely advisory and recommending capacity, unless provided for otherwise in the Box Elder County Land Use Management & Development Code.
+The Development Review Committee shall be the reviewing body for small subdivisions, large final plat applications, and non-residential subdivisions.
 After approvals for subdivisions, the staff shall manage guarantees and unpaid fees (if any), prior to recording the subdivision.